Siddhesh25082001/Sorting-Visualizer/README.md

 # Sorting-Visualizer

 - Sorting Visualizer is a website to visualize classical sorting algorithms namely Bubble Sort, Insertion Sort, Selection Sort, Merge Sort and Quick Sort.
 The entire project is built using HTML, CSS, Bootstrap and JavaScript
-- The website is hosted on the Netlify website and can be accessed by: https://siddhesh-sort-visualizer.netlify.app/
+- The website is hosted on the Netlify website and can be accessed by: [**Netlify Live**](https://siddhesh-sort-visualizer.netlify.app/)

 ---